 Curling brothers Ryan and E.J.
 Harnden have been teammates since 2007.
 The next year they joined forces with their cousin and skip Brad Jacobs.
 In 2012, Ryan Fry came on board and at the 2014 Olympic Winter Games in Sochi, E.J. (second) and Ryan (lead) formed the front end of the team that captured the gold medal.

 Sisters Rosanna and Chandra Crawford both competed at Vancouver 2010 and Sochi 2014 in their respective sports.
 The elder, Chandra, has participated in cross-country skiing in three Olympic Winter Games, her first being Turin 2006 when she won gold in the sprint.
 Rosanna, a biathlete, helped Canada to its best ever finish in the women’s relay in Sochi, placing eighth.

 Kristina and Lenny Valjas may both be Olympians, but their choices of sport could not be more different.
 Kristina, a beach volleyball player, competed at Rio 2016 alongside teammate Jamie Broder.
 Together, the pair finished ninth overall.
-Kristina’s younger brother, cross-country skier Lenny, competed at the 2014 Winter Games in Sochi.
-This past season, he joined with Alex Harvey to win a World Cup team sprint gold medal.
+Kristina’s younger brother, cross-country skier Lenny, competed at the 2014 and 2018 Olympic Winter Games in Sochi and PyeongChang.

 View this post on Instagram